-New Number Old Number Proposed Policy Change Reason for Change/CPP/Note TR-112 TR-128 Support transit agencies in developing high-capacity transit facilities and service on I-90, I-405, and SR- 520 that will support planned growth and accommodate anticipated transit ridership.
+New Number Old Number Proposed Policy Change Reason for Change/CPP/Note TR-113 TR-128 Support transit agencies in developing high-capacity transit facilities and service on I-90, I-405, and SR- 520 that will support planned growth and accommodate anticipated transit ridership.
 Note: Updated to clarify policy intent.
-TR-113 TR-129 Work with the state and other local jurisdictions to coordinate signalization at freeway interchanges.
-TR-114 TR-130 SupportCollaborate with partner agencies to includeing facilities for pedestrians and bicycles active transportation when planning, designing and constructing enhancements to I-90, I-405 and SR-520.
+TR-114 TR-129 Work with the state and other local jurisdictions to coordinate signalization at freeway interchanges.
+TR-115 TR-130 SupportCollaborate with partner agencies to includeing facilities for pedestrians and bicycles active transportation when planning, designing and constructing enhancements to I-90, I-405 and SR-520.
 Note: Updated to include more inclusive language.
-TR-115 TR-131 Actively participate in the planning, design and construction of the Eastside Transit and HOV Project on SR-520, including interchange improvements at 124th Avenue NE and the completion of the SR-520 Trail.
-Freight Mobility TR-116 TR-132 Provide for the needs of freight movement in managing the existing transportation system and developing new facilities.
-TR-117 TR-133 Require new development to provide for large-scale freight loading and unloading on-site rather than on the public right-of-way.
-TR-118 TR-134 Provide flexible curbside space within public right-of- way to accommodate parcel delivery and passenger loading through development review and curb operation changes.
+TR-116 TR-131 Actively participate in the planning, design and construction of the Eastside Transit and HOV Project on SR-520, including interchange improvements at 124th Avenue NE and the completion of the SR-520 Trail.
+Freight Mobility TR-117 TR-132 Provide for the needs of freight movement in managing the existing transportation system and developing new facilities.
+TR-118 TR-133 Require new development to provide for large-scale freight loading and unloading on-site rather than on the public right-of-way.
+TR-119 TR-134 Provide flexible curbside space within public right-of- way to accommodate parcel delivery and passenger loading through development review and curb operation changes.

-New Number Old Number Proposed Policy Change Reason for Change/CPP/Note Transportation I inance TR-119 TR-135 Maintain broad-based financing capability to meet the city's adopted mobility targets address Mobility Implementation Plan Performance Targets gaps through a mix of funding sources, as identified projects adopted in the TFP and the CIP.
+New Number Old Number Proposed Policy Change Reason for Change/CPP/Note Transportation F inance TR-120 TR-135 Maintain broad-based financing capability to meet the city's adopted mobility targets address Mobility Implementation Plan Performance Targets gaps through a mix of funding sources, as identified projects adopted in the Transportation Improvement Program (TIP), the TFP and the CIP.
 Seek broadly-based financing through proportional participation from the beneficiaries of the system, including: 1.
 The citywide community; 2.
 Existing businesses and property owners; and 3.
 New development.
-Note: Updated to add Mobility Implementation Plan.
-Split into 2 policies TR- 119 and TR-120.
-TR-120 Seek broadly-based financing through a mix of funding sources to support the TFP and the CIP through proportional participation from the beneficiaries of the system.
+Note: Updated to add Mobility Implementation Plan and Transportation Improvement Program.
+Split into 2 policies TR-119 and TR-120.
+TR-121 Seek broadly-based financing through a mix of funding sources to support the TFP and the CIP through proportional participation from the beneficiaries of the system.
 1.The citywide community; 2.Existing businesses and property owners; and 3.New development.
 Note: Split into 2 policies TR-119 and TR-120.
-TR-121 TR-136 Support state legislation that preserves or increases state-shared revenues (e.g., gas tax) and retains and develops programs and local authorities (e.g., Public Works Trust Fund, Transportation Improvement Board, motor vehicle excise taxes, transportation benefit districts, etc.) that benefit and support the state, regional, and local transportation system.
+TR-122 TR-136 Support state legislation that preserves or increases state-shared revenues (e.g., gas tax) and retains and develops programs and local authorities (e.g., Public Works Trust Fund, Transportation Improvement Board, motor vehicle excise taxes, transportation benefit districts, etc.) that benefit and support the state, regional and local transportation system.